yinyushuai74/spider-man/README.md

 new:29

+---

 -district: only scrape the target district (default: do not filter specific district scrape all merchant of the city ) Note ：district must belong with city，if not will stop.

-e.g.  if run ./spider-man -size=20 -city=218 -mode=0 -district=5 -sortType=26  districtID= 5 for Quận 3 should  belong HCM(217)  so if -city=218 will return no merchant.
+e.g. if run `./spider-man -size=20 -city=218 -mode=0 -district=5 -sortType=26 districtID= 5 for Quận 3 should belong HCM(217) so if -city=218 will return no merchant.`

-district list:
+district list: districtList.txt

-districtList.txt
+---

 #popular command:

-./spider-man -city=217 -mode=1
+`./spider-man -city=217 -mode=1`

 all the merchant in HCM and get the merchant with menu

-./spider-man -city=217  -sortType=26
+`./spider-man -city=217 -sortType=26`

 all the verified merchant in HCM

-./spider-man -city=217  -size=10000 -mode=1
+`./spider-man -city=217 -size=10000 -mode=1`

 get the all the merchant with menu in HCM and u want the data separate of 10000 rows each file

 #Note:

-the merchant information would display in your terminate and wait it, when it finished you can see `put merchantID done` in your terminate and you can use `control+c` to stop it.
+the merchant information would display in your terminate and wait it, when it finished you can see put merchantID done in your terminate and you can use control+c to stop it.

 then the file name of merchant_{{cityname}}_{{index}}.csv would be display( if interrupt when the scrape unfinished the file would be blank).